 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

 This chapter opens with a royal proclamation from the King of Babylon.
 This proclamation is different and the greeting would have made the people take notice.
-The king, in chapter 3, was full of pride and all about self but, as we see here, he is thinking of others in wishing them prosperity.
+The king, in chapter 3, was full of pride and all about self but, as we see here, he is thinking of others in wishing them abundant peace.

-It is my pleasure to tell you about the miraculous signs and wonders that the Most High God has performed for me.
+"I am pleased to recount the signs and wonders which the Most High God has done for me.

 The king begins what we will see is his testimony of what God had done in his life.
 The people would have known that something had happened because this man had built a statue of himself and made people bow down and worship him as a god.
 Now, he is prepared to tell them of the real God.